CharredPicks

 4. The Long Smoke Begins (6-8 hours)

 Place the brisket fat-side up on the grates.
-Insert one probe into the thickest part of the flat (avoiding fat) and keep the other probe monitoring your smoker temperature.
+Insert one probe into the thickest part of the flat (avoiding fat).
+Keep the other probe monitoring smoker temperature.

-Around hour 4, the internal temp will hit what I call "the stall" - somewhere between 150-170°F. The temperature will barely budge for hours.
-This is normal and frustrating, but don't panic and crank the heat.
+Around hour 4, you'll hit "the stall."
+Internal temp gets stuck somewhere between 150-170°F. The temperature barely budges for hours.
+This drove me crazy on my early briskets, but it's completely normal.
+Don't panic and crank the heat.

 5. The Texas Crutch (Hour 6-8, when internal temp hits 165°F)

 When your brisket hits 165°F internal (usually 6-8 hours in), it's time for the Texas Crutch.
-I prefer butcher paper over foil because it breathes better and keeps the bark from getting soggy.
+I prefer butcher paper over foil because it breathes better.
+Foil makes the bark soggy.

 Remove the brisket and wrap it tightly in butcher paper with a pat of beef tallow or butter.
-This speeds up cooking and keeps the meat moist.
-If you only have foil, use it - wrapped brisket beats dried-out brisket every time.
+This speeds up cooking and keeps meat moist.
+If you only have foil, use it.
+Wrapped brisket beats dried-out brisket every time.

 6. Push Through to Tenderness (4-6 more hours)

-Back on the smoker it goes, still at 225°F. Now you're waiting for 203°F internal temperature in the thickest part of the flat.
-But temperature isn't everything - you need the "probe test."
+Back on the smoker at 225°F. Now you're waiting for 203°F internal temperature in the thickest part of the flat.
+But temperature isn't everything.
+You need the "probe test."

-When your thermometer probe slides into the meat like it's going through warm butter, it's ready.
+When your thermometer probe slides into the meat like warm butter, it's ready.
 This usually happens between 200-205°F internal.
-On my first few briskets, I pulled them at exactly 203°F and they were still tough because I ignored the probe test.
+On brisket #4, I pulled at exactly 203°F and it was still tough because I ignored the probe test.
+Don't make my mistake.

-I know it's torture to smell that beautiful bark and not slice into it immediately.
+I know it's torture to smell that beautiful bark and not slice immediately.
 But cutting too early means dry brisket and tears of regret.
+Trust me on this one.

 Start Early, Finish Flexible: I start my brisket at 10 PM for a 10 PM dinner the next day.
-Brisket doesn't watch clocks, so build in extra time.
+Brisket doesn't watch clocks.
+Build in extra time.
 A properly rested brisket can hold in a cooler for 4+ hours.

-Fat Side Up or Down?
-I cook fat-side up because the fat bastes the meat as it renders.
+Fat Side Up: I cook fat-side up because the fat bastes the meat as it renders.
 Some pitmasters swear by fat-side down.
 Try both and see what works on your smoker.

-Don't Overthink the Rub: Salt and pepper work just fine.
+Keep It Simple: Salt and pepper work just fine.
 My fancy rub recipe is great, but I've made incredible brisket with just coarse salt and cracked black pepper in a 1:1 ratio.
+Check out our common smoking mistakes guide to avoid overthinking it.

-Save the Drippings: That liquid gold in your drip pan makes incredible gravy or au jus.
+Save the Drippings: That liquid gold in your drip pan makes incredible gravy.
 Don't waste it.

-Trimming Too Much Fat: Fat equals flavor and moisture.
-I ruined my second brisket by trimming it like a bodybuilder's diet.
-Leave that fat cap alone except for the really thick, hard pieces.
+Trimming too much fat ruins brisket.
+Fat equals flavor and moisture.
+I destroyed my second attempt by trimming it like a bodybuilder's diet.
+Leave that fat cap alone except for really thick, hard pieces.

-Cooking Too Hot: Patience wins every time.
-I learned this lesson with a 275°F brisket that looked perfect on the outside but was tough as leather inside.
-Low and slow isn't just BBQ wisdom - it's science.
+Cooking too hot is a disaster.
+My 275°F brisket looked perfect outside but was tough as leather inside.
+Patience wins every time.
+Low and slow isn't just BBQ wisdom, it's science.

-Slicing Wrong: Always slice against the grain, and the grain changes direction between the flat and point.
-Take time to identify the grain direction before you start cutting, or your tender brisket will seem chewy.
+Slicing matters more than you think.
+Always slice against the grain.
+The grain changes direction between the flat and point.
+Identify grain direction before you start cutting, or your tender brisket will seem chewy.

 FAQs